RobAWilkinson/sql_sb/The Fugitive.md

 **Clue #3:** We have new news on the classes the fugitive attended – our agent tell us he's moved on to a different country, a country where people speak *only* the language he was learning.
 Find out which nearby country speaks nothing but that language.

+Make your query return the countrycode and the percentage as well as the country name
 ```SQL
 -- YOUR SQL QUERY GOES HERE
 ```